MilitaerMilitz/Catch-the-boat/README.md

 # Catch-the-boat
 This plugin enables Battleship (aka.
 Catch the boat) in Minecraft.
-This Plugin is in Beta Phase.
-When you notice bugs pleases report them in Issues tab.
+When you notice bugs please report them in Issues tab.

 # Install
 This plugin is made for Minecraft 1.15.2.
 Therefore it would not work on Minecraft 1.16.5.